 Submit the completed electronic copy of the ESP/CMO Contract as a MS Word® or Adobe Acrobat® file.

-Submit the completed electronic copy of the Budget Projection as a MS Excel® file named and include the separate education corporation projection, as applicable.
+Submit the completed electronic copy of the Budget Projection as a MS Excel® file with an individual file for each charter under renewal review and a separate education corporation projection.

 CHARTERS REQUESTING GRADE EXPANSION